MicrosoftDocs/visualstudio-docs/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity.md

 The Unity Hub will continue installing Unity in the background.
 When it's complete, you can create a new project by selecting the **Projects** tab and selecting the **New** button.

 >[!TIP]
->Projects are created using the Unity Edtior and not Visual Studio.
+>Projects are created using the Unity Editor and not Visual Studio.

 :::zone-end
 :::zone pivot="macos"